priyanshu-arya/E-voting-Web-Application/README.md

 Yeah, sure.
 Open `settings.py` and toggle `SEND_OTP` to  `False` Then, wait till server restarts

-## Open to contribution ?
-Yeah.
-Pull requests are welcomed.

 ## Having any issue using this ?
 Please, let us know.
 Open up an issue.